mpdf/mpdf.github.io/reference/mpdf-variables/setautotopmargin.md

 <span class="parameter">setAutoTopMargin</span>

-<b>Values</b>
+**Values**

 pad - the value for margin-top is used to set a fixed distance in mm (padding) between the bottom of the header and top of the main text

-stretch -&nbsp; margin-top sets a <b>minimum</b> distance in mm between the top of the page and the top of the main text, which expands if header is too large to fit.
+stretch -  margin-top sets a **minimum** distance in mm between the top of the page and the top of the main text, which expands if header is too large to fit.

 <span class="smallblock">FALSE</span> - the defined value for margin-top is respected even if the header overlaps the main body of the document.